 - Convenience: Users can take advantage of convenient tooling, easy container signing, and can even bypass the difficult problem of key management and rotation.

-- Security: With Sigstore, the artifact is not just signed; it’s signed, verified, and witnessed.
+- Security: With Sigstore, the artifact is not just signed; it’s signed with an ephemeral key, associated with a known identity, and publicly auditable.

 How Sigstore works